Mend57/todo-elixir/README.md

 # Todo
-A To-Do List in the CLI written in Elixir.
+A ToDo List in the Terminal written in Elixir.